 U.S. Ends Funding Of UN Agency That Supports Palestinian Refugees

 The Trump administration announced on Friday it would cease all funding of an agency that provides services to more than 5 million Palestinian refugees.
-It is a reversal of years of U.S. policy on a core issue of the Israeli-Palestinian conflict.
+It is a reversal of decades of U.S. policy on a core issue of the Israeli-Palestinian conflict.

 "The United States will no longer commit further funding to this irredeemably flawed operation," State Department spokeswoman, Heather Nauert said in a statement.